Make a new start

 The positive impacts

-The patient is motivated because the experience repeatedly reminds the patient of the desired goal: being able to move again.
+The client is motivated because the experience repeatedly reminds the client of the desired goal: being able to move again.

 Mirror neurons are activated when a person observes the same behavior in another person.